PhD Research Council scholarships

 Economic and Social Research Council funding for PhD scholarships at Sheffield is predominantly awarded by the White Rose Doctoral Training Partnership.
 This is a partnership between the seven Universities of Leeds, York, Sheffield, Bradford, Hull, Sheffield Hallam and Manchester Metropolitan.

-The White Rose DTP awards a number of Pathway, Interdisciplinary and Advanced Quantitative Methods awards through a central competition.
+The White Rose DTP awards a number of Pathway, Interdisciplinary and Advanced Quantitative Methods (AQM) awards through a central competition.
+The competition for 2024 entry is closed.